How to update a dapp chain

 in the console.

-- First it creates a target folder where the compiled blockchain configuration will be placed, something like:
+- First, it creates a target folder where the compiled blockchain configuration is available, something like:

 mkdir -p ./postchain/runtime/nodes/dev